abitravers1989/driftrock/README.md

 Next steps:
-"Current issue with slowness of finding the highest value customer.
+Current issue with slowness of finding the highest value customer.
 Loop take a long time.
 (Would this be quicker in Javascript?).
-App.rb which will be controller class, need to refactor to get the data once then pass it to all the methods.
-This API data can then be doubled in testing better and app may execute slightly faster."

 # Content